How 7 Popular Curse Words Originated

 Every culture has it’s favorite swear words.
 In the U.S., we really love the 7 listed below; According to a 2013 study by Slate, the most popular curse words used on Facebook are “shit,” followed by “fuck,” "damn," and "bitch."
 The rest of these words make the top 15.
 Read on for the origins of these uniquely satisfying words, so that next time you find yourself yelling, “@#%$&@$#$%@&!!!!!”, you’ll know exactly what you’re talking about.

+He embraced tight, he kissed and groped, As if he were overcome with desire.
 Yet it seemed from his behavior he would have fucked [fukkit].

 For the next few centuries, “fuck” was not used as a general swear word; Rather, it was simply a word for sexual intercourse that, Mohr suggests, came to be considered increasingly rude over time.
 It wasn’t until the nineteenth century that people began using “fuck” as a general indicator of anger or other extreme emotions.
 Mohr writes in The Huffington Post, “it took roughly three hundred years to make the transition from "he fucked her' to ‘that's fucking awesome!’”